Kiss Tour: History

-After the first performances, Stanley changed the bandit makeup to the iconic Starchild makeup.
+At the beginning of the tour Stanley returned to his iconic Starchild makeup after finishing the previous tour in his bandit makeup.
 Stage props used for this tour were fire engine lights, a drum riser, sparkling drumsticks, Simmons spitting blood and breathing fire, a lighted logo of the band's name, Frehley's smoking guitar and flamethrowers.

-When the band was an opening act for Argent on May 2, 1974 in Comstock Park, they were only allowed to perform eight songs as Argent told them the rules, resulting in the headliners shutting off the power to Kiss' equipment when the audience wanted Kiss to perform more songs.
+When the band was an opening act for Argent on May 2, 1974, in Comstock Park, they were only allowed to perform eight songs as Argent told them the rules, resulting in the headliners shutting off the power to Kiss' equipment when the audience wanted Kiss to perform more songs.
 Rush opened for Kiss at the Centennial Hall in London, Ontario on July 25 during the tour, which was also John Rutsey's final performance with Rush.
 The opening act ended up impressing the band so much at that concert that they continued on tour with Rush as the opening act.
-Kiss took most of August off from the tour to record their follow-up album, Hotter Than Hell.
+Kiss took most of August off from the tour to record their follow-up album, Hotter than Hell.

 In the tour program for the band's final tour, Simmons reflected on the tour: